allegroai/clearml-docs/docs/fundamentals/task.md

 )
 ```

-Once a Task is created, the Task object can be accessed from anywhere in the code by calling [`Task.current_task()`](../references/sdk/task.md#taskcurrent_task).
+Once a Task is created, the Task object can be accessed from anywhere in the code by calling [`Task.current_task`](../references/sdk/task.md#taskcurrent_task).

 If multiple Tasks need to be created in the same process (for example, for logging multiple manual runs),
-make sure we close a Task, before initializing a new one.
-To close a task simply call `task.close()`
+make sure to close a Task, before initializing a new one.
+To close a task simply call `task.close`
 (see example [here](https://github.com/allegroai/clearml/blob/master/examples/advanced/multiple_tasks_single_process.py)).

+When initializing a Task, its project needs to be specified.
+If the project entered does not exist, it will be created.
-Projects can be divided into sub-projects, just like folders are broken into subfolders.
+Projects can be divided into sub-projects, just like folders are broken into sub-folders.
 For example:
 ```python
 Task.init(project_name='main_project/sub_project', task_name='test')